xdmushui/partner-center-sdk/develop/get-a-list-of-products-by-customer.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-Gets a collection of products for an existing customer.
+You can use the following methods to get a collection of products for an existing customer.

 ## Prerequisites